Ironam1/liri-node-app/README.md

 The user should be able to input do-what-it-says and then the app will run text from a random.txt file. i am not yet able to complete this.
 I did make it so that data would be stored to the log.txt but i did not set the correct values.
 Not an excuse, but i was on vacation last week and got a late start on this assignment.
+I have included screenshots of the working command prompts with their outcomes.
+They are titled appropriately.
 I was lead developer.